 It really depends on your medical insurance company and what type health insurance plan you are enrolled in.

-A few insurance companies like Aetna U.S. Health care start to offer acupuncture treatment coverage in one of their medical insurance programs.
-You should contact your specific health insurance company to check whether your current medical insurance cover acupuncture treatment.
+You should contact your specific health insurance company to check whether your current medical insurance cover acupuncture treatment that is performed by a licensed chiropractor.

 If you have injuries caused by car accident or work-related injuries, your auto insurance or worker's compensation insurance will cover acupuncture treatment.